-Ethics
+10) Ethics

-- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b) Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- A. Using the 5 randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above- obtain ethics documentation from management, and: - i.
+Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - ii.
+Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.